Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Psycholinguistic vs. Neurolinguistic Paradigm

 Recent studies often use prompting to evaluate the linguistic capabilities of LLMs.
 These implicit tests were referred to as \textit{metalinguistic judgments} by \citet{hu2023prompting}.
 However, it is important to note that the performance of LLMs in specific linguistic prompting tasks only indirectly reflects their internal linguistic representations due to the inherent limitations of such prompting tasks: an LLM chat system might give a ``reasonable'' response just because of the statistical relationships between prompt and reply \cite{hofstadter1995fluid}. \citet{hu2023prompting} argue that it is uncertain whether the LLMs' responses to metalinguistic prompting align with the underlying internal representations.

 Computing a model's probability of generating two minimally different sentences is one way to address these concerns \cite{hu2023prompting}.
-The minimal difference between the two sentences (e.g. replacement of a single word) makes one sentence acceptable while the other is not \cite{linzen2016assessing}.
+The minimal difference between the two sentences (e.g., replacement of a single word) makes one sentence acceptable while the other is not \cite{linzen2016assessing}.
 Here are two examples for testing grammatical and conceptual understanding, respectively:\\ (1) \textit{Simple agreement} \cite{warstadt2020blimp}: \begin{tabbing} a. \= The cats \underline{annoy} Tim. (\textit{acceptable})\\ b. \> *The cats \underline{annoys} Tim. (\textit{unacceptable}) \end{tabbing} (2) \textit{Concept understanding} \cite{misra2023comps}: \begin{tabbing} a. \= A \underline{whisk} adds air to a mixture. (\textit{acceptable})\\ b. \> *A \underline{cup} adds air to a mixture. (\textit{unacceptable}) \end{tabbing}

 A language model is considered to perform correctly on this task if it assigns a higher probability to the acceptable sentence compared to the unacceptable one \cite{marvin-linzen-2018-targeted}.
-Researchers created syntactic, semantic/conceptual, and discourse inference tasks for the minimal pair method.
+Researchers have created syntactic, semantic/conceptual, and discourse inference tasks for the minimal pair method.
 They provide more precise insights into the abilities of LLMs compared to metalinguistic prompting \cite{futrell2019neural, gauthier2020syntaxgym, hu2020systematic, warstadt2020blimp, beyer2021incoherence, misra2023comps, kauf2023event}.

 Through either metalinguistic judgement or direct probability measurement methods, these tasks essentially treat LLMs as \textit{psycholinguistic} subjects \cite{futrell2019neural}.
-This research paradigm resembles cognitive psychology by having LLMs perform tasks, such as cloze and question answering, and then evaluating their performance without examining the internal representations.
+This research paradigm resembles cognitive psychology by having LLMs perform tasks, such as cloze and question answering, and then evaluating their performance without examining the internal representations, in a manner similar to how subjects participate in psychological experiments.
 Information about the inner workings of a model is inferred either from its output or from the probabilities it assigns to different possible outputs.
 The internal states of the LLM (i.e.\ its intermediate layers) are not examined.